amotahar/bistro-boss-client-site/README.md

 # React + freedom + activity + learn activity + stocks and learn + N Socket
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rrules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rrrules.

 Currently, two official plugins are availablree: